BlackWasp

 String.Format Method

 NB: The variables or literals can be of any data type including numeric data, strings and objects.
-For this article, we will consider only numeric data.
+For this article, we will use numeric data.

 Templates and Placeholders